lukegeiger/LGFlapJackStackView/README.md

     [self.view addSubview:self.lgFlapJackStackView];

 ```
-##Customization
-All colors, fonts, etc are editable.
-If you want to edit the label that is in the bars of the flapjack, simply subclass LGFlapJack, and override rightBarFormatString or leftBarFormatString.

-As it stands right now, there are no default headers or footers for this graph, but you can pass in a custom view if you wish.
-(See Possible Improvements section)

 ## Exportability
 Currently, the LGFlapJackStackView supports being exported to a CSV or as an image.
 You may find these functions useful to achieve that.
 To customize these further, look into subclassing the LGFlapJackStack view, or submit an issue on GitHub.